NOW SHOWING!!

 Three extraordinary sopranos—Aleksandra Kurzak, Eleonora Buratto, and Asmik Grigorian (in her highly anticipated Met debut)—tackle the demanding role of Cio-Cio-San, the loyal geisha at the heart of Puccini’s devastating tragedy.
 Tenors Matthew Polenzani and Jonathan Tetelman co-star as the callous American naval officer Pinkerton, whose betrayal destroys her.
 Mezzo-sopranos Elizabeth DeShong and Eve Gigliotti share the role of the steadfast maid Suzuki, and baritones Davide Luciano and Lucas Meachem are the American consul Sharpless.
 Acclaimed maestro Xian Zhang makes her Met debut conducting Anthony Minghella’s vivid production.

-Date(s): November 23rd, 2024
+Date(s): May 18th, 2024

 MOVIE ADMISSIONS